sepain/localhoster/README.md

 requirments

-python 3.13 (not sure min, just what i use) w/ pip tkinter idk what else (removed icons atm, so)
+python 3.13 (not sure min, just what i use), pip, tkinter

 _______________________________________